vim-syntastic/syntastic/README.markdown

 <a name="faqcheckers"></a>

-__3.8.
+__4.8.
 Q. Syntastic supports several checkers for my filetype - how do I tell it which one(s) to use?__

-A. Stick a line like this in your vimrc:
+A. Stick a line like this in your `vimrc`:
 ```vim
 let g:syntastic_<filetype>_checkers = ['<checker-name>']
 ```